 Sciatica appears in an estimated 40% of the adult population in the United States.
 Although it sometimes goes away, many people are forced to live with sciatica as their new normal.
 Fortunately, there are many effective treatments for sciatica.
-Arlington Wellness Chiropractic Center, serving the residents of Arlington, Mansfield, and Grand Prairie, TX, looks at how you can get sciatica relief.
+Get Wellness, serving the residents of Arlington, Mansfield, and Grand Prairie, TX, looks at how you can get sciatica relief.

 Getting the Right Diagnosis

 Relief starts with getting the right diagnosis.
 Don’t assume that since your symptoms sound like sciatica symptoms, you have sciatica.
 You need to get checked out by a chiropractor to be sure you don’t have any condition that has similar symptoms to sciatica, like neuropathy, piriformis syndrome, or sacroiliac joint dysfunction.

 Reaching for a heating pad is the first thing you should do when feeling sciatic nerve pain.
 Heat decreases muscle tension, increases circulation, and can also increase your range of motion.
 The pad needs to be placed on your lower pelvis.
 Ask your chiropractor to show you exactly where.
 Do not place a heating pad directly onto your skin, or it will burn.
 Keep the pad on for about 20 minutes several times a day.

 A chiropractor can help you find the right exercises to stretch your back and take pressure off your sciatic nerve.
 Physical therapy works well with other forms of sciatica relief.

 Sciatica is caused by pressure on the sciatic nerve.
 Spinal adjustments help take the pressure off the sciatic nerve.
 The Cleveland Clinic recommends chiropractic care for sciatica.
 Spinal adjustments help relieve knots of muscle fibers that can contribute to sciatica.
 Chiropractors never prescribe potentially addictive painkillers or other drugs.